-Equilibrium and its stability: existence, uniqueness and stability of equilibrium; the Walrasian and Marshallian stability conditions; Cob - web theorem.
+Equilibrium and its stability: Static and dynamic stability, existence, uniqueness and stability of equilibrium; the Walrasian and Marshallian stability conditions; Application of dynamic stability : Cob - web theorem.

 Welfare Economics: Concept and meaning.
 Value Judgements and inter personal comparisons; Pigovian concept of welfare.
-Criteria of social welfare; Pareto Optimality Criteria for consumption and production.
+Pareto Optimality Criteria of social welfare in consumption and production.
 Deviations from pareto optimality and externalities, compensation criteria; Bergson - Samuelson criteria.
-Theory of second best; Arrow possibility theorem, Pricing strategies - Average cost and Marginal Pricing and its implications.
+Theory of second best and Arrow possibility theorem.

 1. Koutsoyiannis, A. : Modern Microeconomics.
-2. Henderson and Quandt : Microeconomics Theory-A Mathematical Approach.
+2. Henderson and Quandt : Microeconomics Theory - A Mathematical Approach.
 3. Layard and Walter : Microeconomics Theory.
 4. Bruce N. and L. Rooding : Welfare Economics.
 5. Weintrabub, E.R. : General Equilibrium Theory.

-EOL203 Macroeconomics - III
+Macroeconomics - III

-Equilibrium in the product and money markets: IS and LM functions, changes in IS and LM functions, General equilibrium - changes in general equilibrium, elasticity of IS and LM functions and monetary and fiscal policies; Wage - price flexibility and general equilibrium.

-Overall equilibrium in the basic static model (goods, labour and money markets).
+Equilibrium in the product and money markets: IS and LM functions, changes in IS and LM functions, General equilibrium - changes in general equilibrium, elasticity of IS and LM functions and monetary and fiscal policies ; Wage - price flexibility and general equilibrium; Overall equilibrium in the basic static model (goods, labour and money markets).